IgniteUI/app-builder-docfx/en/using-data-in-your-app/query-builder-step-by-step-guide.md

 - **No Code Generation** - you will get "Component not supported" message upon trying to code-generate application with Query Variable or Query Builder
 - **Query Component in Preview** - you have full control on the conditions, but you lose the bindings, you get the current values (5 and 10).
 You have to re-add the component and start over if you want to bring back the initial state of the variable.
-- We are not allowing you **to set specific fields when making the request**, you will always get all the fields, because we dont have a mechanic to let other components know about this, which will lead to inconsistencies.
+- We are not allowing you **to set specific fields when making the request**, you will always get all the fields, because we don't have a mechanic to let other components know about this, which will lead to inconsistencies.
 - **Query Builder Return Fields are disabled** - Disabling the query builder return fields change is necessary because, while selecting a subset of fields works data-wise, App Builder does not support dynamic structures.
 Consequently, when instantiating a Grid, it assumes that all columns are available
 - If problems or inconsistencies appear, **refresh the page (F5)**.